Eggmangong/eggmangong.github.io/_pages/about.md

 I was a visiting student at [UC Berkeley](https://www.berkeley.edu/) in Spring 2023.

-You can find my CV here:
+You can find my CV here: [Gong Jinqi's Curriculum Vitae](../assets/Resume_Jinqi.pdf)